-With most of us finishing for the holidays today, I thought I'd join the festivities and let you have some tax trivia.
+With most of us finishing for the holidays this week, I thought I'd join the festivities and let you have some tax trivia.
 You could even use a few of these facts as a replacement for rubbish cracker jokes this year ...

 Here's some fun tax trivial for you to use instead of rubbish cracker jokes!

 copyright: baks / 123rf

 So, first up is how much we'll spend.
 The average British home will spend around £809 at Christmas.
 Food, drink, travel, decorations and gifts ... with the latter being 58% of the total cost.
 More useful trivia facts include: